Your privacy matters.

 We use Teachable, a leading online course development platform and service, to host and power our students-only membership website located at courses.lightsfilmschool.com.

+Teachable can integrate with Stripe for customer payments.
+It also can integrate with Mailchimp so customers can be added to our email list and keep in touch.
 On its own, Teachable facilitates account-essential transactional emails for students.
-It also provides some basic user analytics, enabling us to track students’ progress through the indie Filmmaking Program, so that we can provide individualized customer service.
-For example, when a student successfully completes their studies, they’re issued a commemorative certificate celebrating their accomplishment.
+It also provides some basic user analytics, enabling the tracking of students’ progress through the indie Filmmaking Program, which can help to provide individualized customer service.

 We use Typeform to collect and store data provided directly by a consumer.
-For example, Typeform powers the contact form experience linked by our lightsfilmschool.com website.
+For example, Typeform powers Lights Media Collective's primary contact form experience.
 The information provided delivers to Typeform, which triggers an email to Google Workspace, which passes along to Help Scout via a forwarding rule.

-In addition to powering contact forms, we also use Typeform for (1) student registration details, so we can correctly configure new Teachable accounts, personalize the onboarding experience, and run a cross-check in our fraud prevention efforts; and (2) answers to surveys, such as those included in our marketing emails.
-Additionally, Typeform is how we collect a student’s mailing address when they request a physical copy of Lights Film School’s completion certificate.
+In addition to powering contact forms, we also use Typeform for (1) inviting answers to surveys, such as those included in our marketing emails; and for (2) collecting a customer's name and/or business name as well as address in advance of rendering a service, so that an accurate invoice can be created and issued as appropriate.
 All information provided is kept for reference, to assist with customer service and identify trends over the longterm that can help us improve our business and offerings.

 Typeform is hosted in Amazon Web Services (AWS), which provides extensive security control and privacy features.
 Information is encrypted in-transit, end-to-end, using secure TLS cryptographic protocols.
 The Advanced Encryption Standard (AES) is used with a 256-bit key to encrypt data at rest.